AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The two pressure recovery terms calculated here are compared against the allowable PR terms.

-Pressure Recovery in Trunks during forwasrd filtration
+First Constraint: Pressure Recovery in Trunks during forward filtration
 ---------------------------------------------------------

 The total allowable pressure recovery of the filter manifold is controlled by the headloss in each sand layer and the headloss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in "Flow Distrbution Constraints".

 The head loss through the sand layer, :math:`HL_{FiCleanLayerMin}` is a fuction of layer depth, :math:`H_{FiLayer}` and overall velocity of the filter , :math:`\frac{Q_{FiLayer}}{A_{Fi}}`, using the Kozeny Equation (**link Kozeny**).

-Using the definition of the pressure recovery ratio, the maximum allowable pressure recovery in the filter manifold can be calculated:
+Using the definition of the pressure recovery ratio, the maximum allowable pressure recovery in the filter manifold can be calculated, this value is not necessarily the actual pressure recovery the system may see, just the allowable maximum:

 .. math::

   PR_{FiMax} = HL_{FiCleanLayerMin}*\Pi_{ManifoldHeadLoss}

-Subtracting the previously calculated branch PR from this maximum determine how much PR 'is left' for the trunks.
+Subtracting the previously calculated branch PR from this maximum determine how much PR is theoretically left for the trunks.
 The maximum trunk PR can then be calculated back to a velocity.

 .. math::